minhagin-clarifai/module-corporate-translator/README.md

 ![Business Cat approves your corporate jargon](screenshot.png)

-A silly Streamlit app that translates between normal human speech and corporate jargon using Clarifai's hosted Meta Llama 3.2 model.
+A silly Streamlit app that translates between normal human speech and corporate jargon using a Clarifai-hosted LLM.

 ## Features